Codeception/codeception.github.com/docs/modules/Db.md

 * ssl_cipher - list of one or more permissible ciphers to use for SSL encryption (MySQL specific, @see http://php.net/manual/de/ref.pdo-mysql.php#pdo.constants.mysql-attr-cipher)
 * databases - include more database configs and switch between them in tests.
 * initial_queries - list of queries to be executed right after connection to the database has been initiated, i.e. creating the database if it does not exist or preparing the database collation
-* skip_cleanup_if_failed - Do not perform the cleanup if the tests failed.
-If this is used, manual cleanup might be required when re-running

 ### Example

     modules: